-Because of the nature of our business, operating errors do occur on time to time.
-It is the aim of the above governance structure and other internal departments to ensure adherence to prudential and regulatory guidelines, such that the costs of such errors are kept to commensurate levels, in line with our capital and business strategy.
+It is an objective of the governance structure identified above, and of all internal departments, to ensure compliance with prudential and regulatory guidelines so that the costs of any errors or failures are kept at levels in line with the Bank's capital and business strategy.

 To assist in this control, the Bank has internal procedures for reporting data associated with operational errors to Senior Management on a regular basis.
 Such analyses and reporting allow for problems to be identified at their source and amended accordingly.
-The data compiled is extensive and allows a detailed analysis of actual operational losses incurred by type of event, by business line, by impact, and by specific or average amounts.
+The data